azgskull/basiclayout/readme.md

 $ npm install --save-dev
 ```

-And then
+And then build
 ```
-$ gulp jade sass src-build
+$ gulp build
 ```

 Now run the watch task, and start cooding ^^